Putting Christmas on Credit

 christmas-934181_640 photo by Geralt.
 Courtesy of Pixabay.

 Here were wise men, Magi they were called in the Greek, from the Persian word Magoi, meaning men who studied the stars, and they were from the East.
 The Bible does not tell us anything else about them.
-Tradition says they many have been from Iran, Iraq, Yemen, or India, but we do not know.
+Tradition says they may have been from Iran, Iraq, Yemen, or India, but we do not know.

 This is what we do know: they studied the stars and saw something extraordinary in the heavens.
 It may have been a conjunction of planets or a comet.
 Whatever it was, they studied it and determined that a King was born to the Jews, and His birth announcement was in the night sky.
 This event was so immense that they decided they had to come find this King and worship Him.
 They were men on a mission.

 We don’t know how far they came, but they were probably not from Israel.
-Once they made the decision to find this King, they were going to have to plan a trip, spend a lot of money and travel a long ways to find what they were looking for.
+Once they made the decision to find this King, they were going to have to plan a trip, spend a lot of money and travel a long way to find what they were looking for.
 They could have come from as far away as five hundred or a thousand miles.
 If they came by camel and rode every day, they may have made the trip in a few weeks or a month, but the trip could have taken a lot longer.
 This was not going to be a comfortable undertaking.

 There are a few things that really strike me about what these men did.
 First, they recognized the fact that the universe was making an announcement.
-They saw the star and from their studies, whether it was from star charts or the Hebrew Scriptures, they figured out that a King was born in Israel.
+They saw the star and, from their studies, whether it was from star charts or the Hebrew Scriptures, they figured out that a King was born in Israel.
 They knew this birth had immense significance.
 Second, they were willing to make an effort to go find this King and worship Him.
 These men were probably court advisors in whatever kingdom they lived in.
 They were men of status and probably lived in great comfort.
 In spite of this, they wanted to travel to Israel to worship this newborn King.

 During this Christmas season, I will think about the wise men and the lessons I can learn from them.
 First, I need to study and know what is going on around the world prophetically.
 If there are actual signs in the heavens of His Second Coming, I need to be aware of them and find out what they mean.
-Second, I need to be willing to get out of my comfort zone and go where I need to in order to serve and worship the King.
+Second, I need to be willing to get out of my comfort zone and go where I need to serve and worship the King.

 Men on a mission, an example to us all.